-2.2 Layer 2: IT Governance Models and Mechanisms
+LAYER 2: IT Governance Models and Mechanisms

-Managing information technology functions is a challenging and complex task as a result of constant changes in business needs, rapid technological changes (Sandrino-Arndt, 2008).
-This requires top management to utilize IT models and governance mechanism to facilitate governance of IT related functions.
-Weill and Ross (2004) put forward IT governance models and De Haes and van Grembergen (2004) proposed a mixture of structures, processes, and relational mechanisms for effective IT governance, referred to as governance mechanisms (see Figure 3).
+Managing information technology functions is a challenging and complex task as a result of constant changes in business needs and rapid technological changes (Sandrino-Arndt, 2008).
+This requires top management to utilize IT governance models and mechanism to facilitate governance of IT related functions.
+Weill and Ross (2004) put forward IT governance models and De Haes & van Grembergen (2004) proposed a mixture of structures, processes, and relational mechanisms for effective IT governance (see Figure 4).
+The following section discusses the components of the Layer 4 of the contextual model (see Figure 2).
+Layer 4 has been extracted from Figure 2 and presented in Figure 4.
+Figure 4 consists of IT governance models, IT governance structures, IT governance relational mechanisms, IT governance processes, and their constituent parts.

-2.2.1 IT Governance Models
+IT Governance Models

-Information technology literature identifies three IT governance models: centralized, decentralized, federal governance models (Hvalshagen, 2004) and other variations (monarchy, duopoly, anarchy, and feudal), commonly referred to as political archetypes (Weill and Ross, 2004).
+Information technology literature identified three IT governance models: centralized, decentralized, and federal governance models (Hvalshagen, 2004).
+Other variations of IT governance models existing include monarchy, duopoly, anarchy, and feudal which are commonly referred to as political archetypes (Weill & Ross, 2004).